 Frost damages the leaves hence tea is not grown beyond Northern China/Honshu while a very long winter retards plant growth hence decreases yield.

 Tea doesn't like stagnant water, therefore, it has to be grown on highland or hill slopes.
-For Example - the hills of Darjeeling, Jalpaiguri (West Bengal) & Nilgiri (Tamil Nadu).
+For Example - the hills of Darjeeling, Jalpaiguri (West Bengal) and Nilgiri (Tamil Nadu).

-9 Coffee Plantation - Karnataka & Kerala (India)
+9 Coffee Plantation - Karnataka and Kerala (India)

-The Western Ghats & Nilgiri Hills region is suited for both Tea & coffee.
+The Western Ghats and Nilgiri Hills region is suited for both Tea and coffee.

 Red soil is best suited and hilly areas so that there is no stagnant water.